 - Your eyes will first move slowly in one direction, then will move quickly in the opposite direction.

 If you have nystagmus due to a medical condition, these eye movements will depend on the cause.

 You may have the following tests:

 - Electro-oculography: An electrical method of measuring eye movements using tiny electrodes

 - Vestibular testing by recording the movements of the eyes

 There is no treatment for most cases of congenital nystagmus.
 Treatment for acquired nystagmus depends on the cause.
 In some cases, nystagmus cannot be reversed.
-In cases due to medications or infection, the nystagmus usually goes away after the cause has gotten better.
+In cases due to medicines or infection, the nystagmus usually goes away after the cause has gotten better.

 Some treatments may help improve the visual function of patients with infantile nystagmus syndrome:

-- Surgeries such as tenotomy
+- Surgery such as tenotomy

 - Drug therapies for infantile nystagmus